Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 [Asserts]
 bytes startsWith hex,efbbbf;
 ```
+{% endraw %}

 ### XPath assert

 Check the value of a [XPath] query on the received HTTP body decoded as a string.
 Currently, only XPath 1.0 expression can be used.
 Body assert consists of the
 keyword `xpath` followed by a predicate function and value.
 Values can be string,
 boolean or number depending on the XPath query.

 Let's say we want to check this HTML response:

 ```plain
 $ curl -v https://example.org